Seymour Kneitel: Early years

 Kneitel was born in New York City where he graduated from P.S.
 10 in Manhattan and attended the High School of Commerce, taking commercial art courses.
 He also took evening classes at the National Academy of Design.
 His father died when Kneitel was still in high school, and he needed work to provide support for his mother and sister.

 He was able to attend an annex of Commerce HS and work after school and Saturdays for Bray Studios, coloring drawings for Colonel Heeza Liar cartoons.
 On graduation, he was able to find employment with a small company, L.F.
 Cornwell, producers of a series called Ebinizer Ebony, which were being made in a now-defunct color process known as Kelly Color.
-He began as an office boy and within a year was one of their three animators.
+He began as an office boy and within a year was one of three animators.
 From 1925 to 1927, he worked as an inbetweener at Max Fleischer's "Out of the Inkwell" Studio, and was there for two years when he was offered a position at Metro-Goldwyn-Mayer studios in California as a junior writer.

 Kneitel spent six months at MGM writing sub-titles for silent pictures, but was dismissed when sound pictures arrived.
 Heading back East he worked briefly for an outfit that produced cartoons based on the popular Joe Jinks comic strips (the cartoons never were seen publicly).
 In 1928 he worked for six months at Loucks and Norling on industrial films and the Mutt and Jeff series.